-The claims provision calculation (liability on earned business) may follow similar bases, methods and assumptions as IFRS, with the exception that the accounts are currently undiscounted whereas a SII discount rate is prescribed and applied to the total reserves.
+The claims provision calculation (liability on earned business) may follow similar bases, methods, and assumptions as IFRS, with the exception that the SII discount rate is prescribed by the PRA.
+In contrast, the discount rate used in the IFRS accounts is tailored to reflect the characteristics of the liabilities.